KomelT/IS-chat-app/README.md

 1. `docker-compose up`
 2. Open it on http://0.0.0.0:3000
-3. Change code
+3. Change code, save and the browser should hot reload
-4. F5 in browser to see updates (for now)

 ### Fresh Docker build